webosose/website/content/en/docs/tools/sdk/emulator/virtualbox-emulator/emulator-user-guide.md

 * Provides graphics functionality with host PC’s GPU H/W acceleration
 * Supports webOS OSE CLI tool for application and service development

-### Known Issues

-* Since webOS OSE 2.7.0, Ubuntu 20.04 build system and additional patches are needed to build the VirtualBox Emulator.
-For more details on how to build and patch, visit [webOS OSE emulator GitHub](https://github.com/webosose-emulator/build-webos).

 ## System Requirements

 The emulator requires the following environments.

-* VirtualBox v6.0 or higher
+* VirtualBox v6.1 or higher
     * For requirements to install and run VirtualBox, see its [end-user documentation](https://www.virtualbox.org/wiki/End-user_documentation) page.
 * System memory
     * 4 GB or higher